nvanlaerebeke/Crazy.Tftp.Net/README.md

 TFTP server using [Tftp.NET](https://github.com/Callisto82/tftp.net) with additional filter options.
 Has the ability to send requests from a specific `IP` or Mac address to it's own directory.

+## QuickStart

+There is a public docker image available on docker hub with a quick getting started.

+The page can be found [here](https://hub.docker.com/repository/docker/crazytje/crazy.tftp)

 ## Requirements

 ### Building on the Host